-To claim the EITC and other tax credits for which they are eligible, taxpayers need to complete and file their federal and district income taxes - a task that can be very complex.
+To claim the EITC and other tax credits for which they are eligible, taxpayers need to complete and file their federal income taxes - a task that can be very complex.
 The laws and procedures that govern this area of the tax code in particular are very complicated, and often change from one year to the next.
 In addition, many low-income families face language and literacy barriers.
-Consequently, it is not surprising that a high percentage of low-income EITC families in the District of Columbia - 63 percent - hire a professional to prepare their taxes.
-The estimated cost of having their taxes prepared and electronically filed is about \$120.
-This is a particularly large amount for District of Columbia families that live paycheck to paycheck.
-Essentially, most of these working District of Columbia families are paying almost 7 percent of their EITC just to claim it.
-District-wide costs for tax preparation represent about \$3.7 million dollars lost to poor working families.
+Consequently, it is not surprising that a high percentage of low-income EITC families in Texas - more than 70 percent - hire a professional to prepare their taxes.
+The estimated cost of having their taxes prepared and electronically filed is about \$120.4 This is a particularly large amount for Texas families that live paycheck to paycheck.
+Essentially, most of these working Texas families are paying more than 6 percent of their EITC just to claim it.5 Statewide costs for tax preparation represent about \$166 million dollars lost to poor working families.6